ryantd42/NY-Legislative-Git/2023/S7435A-2023/bill.md

- shall also be entitled to receive a share of the tax imposed by  section [five  hundred  fifty-four]  9105  of  the insurance law, based upon the business written in the territory with respect to which it  is  entitled to  collect and receive the tax under section [five hundred fifty-three] 9104 of the insurance law.
-Such taxes shall only be used  for  the  care
+ shall also be entitled to receive a share of the tax imposed by  section [five  hundred  fifty-four]  9105  of  the insurance law, based upon the business written in the territory with respect to which it  is  entitled

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11510-01-3
+  LBD11510-03-3
- S. 7435  2
+ S. 7435--A  2

- and  relief of disabled or indigent volunteer and exempt volunteer fire- men and their families.
-SUCH TAXES SHALL ONLY BE USED BY THE CORPORATION IN FURTHERANCE OF ITS PURPOSES AS SET FORTH UNDER SECTION THREE OF  THIS ACT.
+ to  collect and receive the tax under section [five hundred fifty-three] 9104 of the insurance law.
+[Such taxes shall only be used for  the  care and  relief of disabled or indigent volunteer and exempt volunteer fire- men  and  their  families.]
+SUCH TAXES SHALL ONLY BE USED BY THE CORPO- RATION IN FURTHERANCE OF ITS PURPOSES AS SET FORTH UNDER  SECTION  THREE OF THIS ACT.
   § 2.
 This act shall take effect immediately.